yogeshhk/YogShastra/README.md

 Notes, for my name's sake!!

-YogSutra by Patanjali is terse, loaded, no nonsense (no spiritual mombo jumbo, u turns, etc)

 Objective is to compile understandings, from readings/watchings done on the topics of Yog, collectively called as Yog-Shastra (Science of Yoga).

+Main theme would be YogSutra by Patanjali, a terse, loaded, no nonsense (no spiritual mumbo jumbo, u turns, etc) explanation of Yog

 Notes are prepared in both, presentation and course-handouts formats.
 They are organized into following subtopics:
 - Introduction